jackocnr/intl-tel-input/react/README.md

     onChangeValidity={setIsValid}
     initOptions={{
         initialCountry: "us",
-        utilsScript: "path/to/utils.js",
     }}
 />
 ```

-See the [Validation demo](https://github.com/jackocnr/intl-tel-input/blob/master/react/demo/ValidationApp.tsx) for a more fleshed-out example of how to handle validation.
+See the [Validation demo](https://github.com/jackocnr/intl-tel-input/blob/master/react/demo/validation/ValidationApp.tsx) for a more fleshed-out example of how to handle validation.

-A note on the utils script (~260KB): if you're lazy loading the IntlTelInput chunk (and so less worried about filesize) then you can just import IntlTelInput from `"intl-tel-input/reactWithUtils"` instead, to include the utils script.
+A note on the utils script (~260KB): if you're lazy loading the IntlTelInput chunk (and so less worried about filesize) then you can just import IntlTelInput from `"intl-tel-input/reactWithUtils"`, to include the utils script.
 Alternatively, if you use the main `"intl-tel-input/react"` import, then you should couple this with the `utilsScript` initialisation option - you will need to host the [utils.js](https://github.com/jackocnr/intl-tel-input/blob/master/build/js/utils.js) file, and then set the `utilsScript` option to that URL, or alternatively just point it to a CDN hosted version e.g. `"https://cdn.jsdelivr.net/npm/intl-tel-input@24.3.2/build/js/utils.js"`.

 ## Props
-Here's a list of all of the current props you can pass to the IntlTelInput react component.
+Here's a list of all of the current props you can pass to the IntlTelInput React component.

 **disabled**
 Type: `Boolean`, Default: `false`